SannketNikam/messeniorcollege-team1/README.md

 # Problem Statement :

 Address Updation Using Suppprting Document.
-User have to login with Aadhaar number and he will get an OTP in registered mobile number.
+User have to login with Aadhaar number and he will get an OTP on registered mobile number.
-After entering correct OTP user will be able to click the picture of address.
+After entering the correct OTP user will be able to click the picture of address.
 Image will be captured and address will be extracted.

 ## Approach